 Note: This should also apply when using TheSkyX with native drivers on a Mac.
-However, this is based on Software Bisque documentation: Astro-Physics has not confirmed this compatibility on a Mac.
+Note: We did not confirm this on a Mac.
+However, when using a PC we highly recommend using the ASCOM driver connection to obtain full functionality, precision and safety.

 - 1. Install TheSkyX and any other third party control software. - 2.
 Go to "Telescope" in the menu bar and locate the Telescope Chooser in the drop-down menu.
 Then select Astro-Physics and the appropriate mount type.
 See image at right. - Connect the computer to the mount using any of the four connection options (USB, Serial, Ethernet or WiFi).
 If using USB or serial connection, open your computer's Device Manager and see which COM port is being used or available. - 4.
 Go back to "Telescope" in the menu bar and locate the Telescope Settings in the drop-down menu.
 Be sure that the correct COM port has been chosen. - 5.
-Power up the mount and start TheSkyX.

-- 6. Open the Telescope tab and click on the Start Up drop-down menu.
-Select and click Connect Telescope. - Locate a bright star that you recognize about 40 to 60 degrees up from the east or west horizon.
+Power up the mount and start TheSkyX. - 6.
+Open the Telescope tab and click on the Start Up drop-down menu.
+Select and click Connect Telescope. - 7.
+Locate a bright star that you recognize about 40 to 60 degrees up from the east or west horizon.
 Manually center the star, either by loosening the mount's clutches and pushing the scope by hand, or using move buttons or with the Keypad direction buttons. - 8.
 Find the star in TheSkyX's planetarium field and click on it or right-click the field and select Find.
 In the Start Up menu click Star Synchronization.
 Click the Sync button.
 You are now ready to enjoy your night.
 See image below. - 9.
 After finishing your night's observing (or day's solar observing) it is best to park the mount by selecting Park in the above mentioned Shut Down menu..
 Note: Establish a park position by going to a position of convenience for parking and set it with Set Park Position in the Telescope Tab's Shut Down drop-down menu (this can be done prior to finishing your evening). - 10.
-Disconnect and close the active software programs.

-11. Power down the mount.
+Disconnect and close the active software programs. - 11.
+Power down the mount.